Sunday, November 3, 2024

 What is scary- this is a bit of a spoiler as you don't know until later but it is witches

-General or non horror people content warning- it is vey fake but this film is VERY gory.
+General or non horror people content warning- it is very fake but this film is VERY gory.
 Also creepy child and many maggots and a dog attack and a bat attack.

-Plot- an American girl (Jessica Harper) shows up at a prestigious German ballet academy at night and sees another girl run away after she is barred entry.
+Plot- an American girl (Jessica Harper) shows up at a prestigious German ballet academy at night and sees another girl run away in the night, and after watching this, she is then barred entry to the school that night.
 The next day she returns and soon realises something is off with this school.

 Short review- YES!
 Though this wasn't the best film as a film, that I watched this October, it was likely my favourite new to me film.
 It is the definition of camp.
 It is very over the top and brightly coloured (the blood, which there is a lot of, is basically orange paint).
 Also one of the fun wild facts about it is that it is completely dubbed- supposedly like many Italian horror films of this era (yes it is Italian), all the actors filmed on set in their original languages and it was chaos as people had to do things to signal that they had finished speaking so the next actor knew to start and then those who spoke English dubbed over their lines and for the non English speaking actors, an English speaker was bought in to dub theirs.
 Everything about this is just the kind of silliness I love whilst also being beautifully shot.
 Also if your ballet school doesn't have a room of razor wire, are you really running a ballet school?